rahulgopinath/rahulgopinath.github.io/_posts/2024-06-27-search-based-fuzzing-approach-level.markdown

 chance of producing inputs that are even more closer than mutating inputs that produced executions that were more farther.

-In this post, I will be covering two simple techniques -- *approach level* (also called *approximation level*) and *branch distance* that can be used for computing the execution distance of inputs.
+In this post, I will be covering *approach level* (also called *approximation level*) a metric that can be used for computing the execution distance of inputs.
+Approach level was first proposed by Wegener et al.[^wegener2001]

 As before, we start by importing the prerequisites